openedx/edx-platform/openedx/features/offline_content/docs/001-mobile-offline-content-support.rst

 Rejected Solutions
 ------------------

-Store common .js and .css files of blocks in a separate folder:
+* **Store common .js and .css files of blocks in a separate folder:**
     * This solution was rejected because it is unclear how to track potential changes to these files and re-generate the content of the blocks.

-Generate content on the fly when the user requests it:
+* **Generate content on the fly when the user requests it:**
     * This solution was rejected because it would require a significant amount of processing power and time to generate content for each block when requested.

+* **Separate Offline Renderer**:
+    * The initial proposal of creating a separate renderer for offline content was rejected due to the increased complexity and potential for inconsistent behavior between online and offline content.